naHrej/pennmushsharp/PennMushSharp/README.md

 persistence.

 ## Runtime Host & Commands
-- `PennMushSharp.Runtime` now composes the DI container via `RuntimeApplication` and boots through `DefaultServerBootstrapper`, which can optionally load an initial dump (`PennMushSharp:InitialDumpPath`) before exposing services like `CommandDispatcher`.
+- `PennMushSharp.Runtime` composes the DI container via `RuntimeApplication` and boots through `DefaultServerBootstrapper`, which optionally loads `data/indb` (or `PennMushSharp:InitialDumpPath`) before exposing services like `CommandDispatcher`.
-- `CommandCatalog` / `LookCommand` act as the first slice of the command subsystem; the dispatcher resolves commands by name and executes them asynchronously so higher-level telnet/web sockets can plug in without rewriting the pipeline.
+- The new command parser understands stacked commands (`;`/`&`), switch syntax (`/silent:room`), and divides input into structured `CommandInvocation`s.
+Metadata from `cmds.c` feeds `CommandCatalog` so canonical names and aliases point to the same handler.
+- `LookCommand`/`WhoCommand` now consume the real dump data (room descriptions, WHO columns) and the dispatcher performs basic permission/switch validation via the metadata catalog ahead of command execution.
-- `TelnetServer` (hosted background service) listens on `PennMushSharp:ListenAddress/ListenPort` (defaults: `127.0.0.1:4201`) and registers live sessions so commands like `WHO` can report active connections.
-New sessions log in via `CONNECT <name> <password>` (the stock dump ships with `One` and a blank password via `GameStateSeeder`) or create an account with `CREATE <name> <password>` before issuing managed commands.
-Newly created accounts are persisted as PennMUSH-compatible dumps (default path `PennMushSharp/data/accounts.dump`, override via `PennMushSharp:AccountStorePath`).
+- `TelnetServer` (hosted background service) listens on `PennMushSharp:ListenAddress/ListenPort` (default `127.0.0.1:4201`).
+Clients log in via `CONNECT <name> [<password>]` (the stock dump ships with `One` and a blank password) or `CREATE <name> <password>`.
+Sessions record host/idle/command stats so WHO can mirror legacy output.
+Newly created accounts persist as PennMUSH-compatible dumps (default `PennMushSharp/data/accounts.dump`, override via `PennMushSharp:AccountStorePath`).

 ## Configuration & Logging
 - `src/PennMushSharp.Runtime/appsettings.json` is copied into the runtime output and provides the default